DIY Hive Top Feeder Plan

 Select a Hole Saw

 This is the most important tool needed to create a good top feeder.
 The hole saw must be sized to allow a snug but not too tight hole in which the jar lid rests.
-If the jar wobbles or you can see daylight between the lid and the feeder the hole is too large.
+If the jar wobbles or you can see daylight between the lid, and the feeder the hole is too large.
 Practice first with a scrap piece of wood to determine the correct size.
 Once the selection is made, create a hole directly in the center of the cover and, if needed, sand the edges to create a smooth hole to allow the jar to slip in easily.
-Perfectly sized hole saws may be difficult to find as lid brands tend to vary on outside dimensions just enough to drive a DIYer crazy, so you may find you need to sand or otherwise remove just a tad more wood than your selected hole saw can manage.
+Perfectly sized hole saws may be difficult to find as lid brands tend to vary on outside dimensions.
+It’s enough to drive a DIYer crazy.
+You may find you need to sand or otherwise remove just a tad more wood than your selected hole saw can manage.
 (Keep this variance in mind and know that you’re not imagining things if your jars suddenly don’t fit when you change lid brands!)
-If you’d prefer to not purchase a new hole saw, a simple jig also works well.
+If you’d prefer to not purchase a new hole saw, a simple jigsaw also works well.
 It just takes a bit more time and effort and may be a little less precise.

 Wrap It Up

 Once the cover is assembled, give the outside portions a base coat of primer and a couple of coats of exterior latex paint or seal with weatherproof sealant to help your cover last as long as possible.
 Once dry, your DIY top feeder is ready to go to the bee yard and get to work.